-What started out as a one year project has yielded so much material that the play has turned into a vast epic and will require about five separate plays before it is completed.
+What started out as a one year/one play project yielded so much material that the play turned into a vast epic requiring six separate plays when completed.

 Part II: The Lost Generation was also presented at the Waterfront Playhouse during the Hemingway Days festival in Key West, July 2004.
 In Act One, Hemingway marries his first wife.
 In Act Two, he arrives in Paris, returns to Toronto for the birth of his child, and then travels to Spain where he finds the material for The Sun Also Rises.
 The Lost Generation ends with his separation from his first wife and the desire for a second marriage.

 Part III: Death in the Afternoon, is titled after Ernest's famous bullfighting treatise.
 It was performed at the Hemingway Days Festival in Key West, July 2005.
 Death in the Afternoon begins with the depiction of a bullfight on stage and ends with the devastating hurricane that hit the Florida Keys in 1935.

 Part IV: The Man-Eaters was performed for the Spanish Community of Toronto at the request of the Consul General of Spain prior to its debut at the 2006 Hemingway Days Festival in Key West.
 The first act depicts Hemingway's initial African safari and includes a dramatization of The Short Happy Life of Francis Macomber.
 Act Two is totally devoted to the Spanish Civil War and includes excerpts from For Whom the Bell Tolls.
 The play concludes with a moving tribute to the American Dead in Spain.